Metatarsalgia (Ball of Foot Pain)

 Metatarsalgia is caused by inflammation of one or more of the metatarsal bones (toe bones) and the joints in the ball of the foot.
-The pain and inflammation are usually due to excessive pressure over a prolonged period of time which can be caused by activity, improper footwear, or foot structure.
-Once developed the problem will come progressively worse with wearing inappropriate footwear.
+The pain and inflammation are usually due to excessive pressure over a prolonged period which can be caused by activity, improper footwear, or foot structure.
+Once developed, the problem will become progressively worse with wearing inappropriate footwear.

 Poorly Fitted Shoes

 Poorly fitting shoes are the most common cause of metatarsalgia.
-Shoes that are too small, shoes that lack proper support, and high heeled shoes can put stress and strain on the foot that causes the condition to develop.
+Shoes that are too small, shoes that lack proper support, and high-heeled shoes can put stress and strain on the foot and cause the condition to develop.
 Strenuous activities such as running or jumping are another possible cause, especially when the activities are repeated frequently.

-What Can I Do to get Rid of Pain in the Ball of My Foot?
+What Can I Do to Treat Pain in the Ball of My Foot?

 One of the most effective treatments for metatarsalgia is placing a metatarsal pad (met pad) beneath the ball of the foot.
 This reduces the pressure on the affected metatarsal heads and provides support for the transverse arch.

 When you are adding a metatarsal pad to a shoe or an insert it is important to place it properly.
 The met pad should be centered behind the 3rd metatarsal head.
 It should be placed in the section of soft tissue just behind the ball of the foot.
-Do not place the metatarsal pad beneath the metatarsal bones, instead place it proximal to the bones.
+Do not place the metatarsal pad beneath the metatarsal heads, instead place it proximal to the met heads.

-If you are uncertain of where to place the met pad yoy may want to consider purchasing a shoe insole that has the metatarsal pad built in.
-There are many different types of insoles that have a met pad built into the correct spot.
-These should be utilized because correct placement of the met pad is important.
+If you are uncertain of where to place the met pad you may want to consider purchasing a shoe insole that has the metatarsal pad built in.
+Many insoles have a met pad built into the correct spot.
+These should be utilized because the correct placement of the met pad is important.

-A slight rocker sole in the forefoot of the shoe can also aid in relief because it reduces the amount of force exerted on the metatarsal heads at toe-off.
+A slight rocker sole in the forefoot of the shoe can also aid in relief because it reduces the amount of force exerted on the metatarsal heads at the toe-off.
 Ice and resting the foot should help with the pain and inflammation.
-Gentle massage or the use of a tennis ball or Foot Rubz ball can also help to relieve the pain.
+A gentle massage or the use of a tennis ball or Foot Rubz ball can also help to relieve the pain.